SoffanG17/SoffanG17/README.md

 Add "Closes #[issueNr]" to the description or link the issue manually in the GUI.

 ##### Statement of contributions:
-Communicating with Github API
-Remaking code skelleton with updated libs Documentation & tests
 ###### Sebastian Fagerlind
+Communicating with GitHub API
+Remaking code skeleton with updated libs
+Documentation & tests

 ###### Eleonora Borzi